 Something happened after Death Race that I didn’t count on nor in a million years would ever imagine.
 My new leg 2 guy, Colin, and I ended up planning a duo team for 2016 with one condition: he coaches me and plans my training.
 Okay, why not.
 Then the unforeseen happens: we both enter Death Race, but not as a team, but solo together.
 Who does that??
 Who runs that far??
 On purpose!!!
 Apparently both of us are.
 Not sure whether to thank or choke Colin.
 Time will tell.

 2016 was pivotal as I have something I’ve never had before, a coach.
 Up until now it was by “feel”.
 Did not too bad, but I want to be better.
-5 half marathons, including one in Hawaii, Blackfoot Ultra 50K, and Lost Soul 54K (love this race) were on my accomplished list.
+My accomplished list includes 5 half marathons (including one in Hawaii), Blackfoot Ultra 50K, and Lost Soul 54K (love this race).
 However it was my unfinished races, Canadian Death Race 125 kilometer solo attempt, and River’s Edge Ultra 50 Mile attempt, where I learned the most.
 I learned how far I’ve come in a short period of time, what I am now, and where I want to go.
 Plus I had a hell of a good time.

 “There’s nothing like standing on top of the second mountain that I’ve climbed in a race, looking around, and thinking that I’m damned awesome and that THIS is what it’s all about.”

 I found it!!
 I found my fountain of youth, my purpose in life, my Utopia!!
 In the middle of running a nut-busting race, I was the happiest camper on the planet.
 I wanted only to run down that mountain, tell my coach, and start training for next year.
 But, hold on a second, I first had a race leg and a race season to finish.
 One more thing: